dimka-abramov/precommit-hook-xml/README.md

 ```
 -   repo: https://github.com/dimka-abramov/precommit-hook-xml
-    rev: 1.0.7 # Use the ref you want to point at
+    rev: 1.0.8 # Use the ref you want to point at
     hooks:
+    -   id: remove-leading-whitespaces
     -   id: format-xml
     -   id: remove-empty-lines
 ```

 The hooks in this repository can be used to solve problem of big diffs for GnuCash XML files.